 Glossophobia is a social phobia, or social anxiety disorder.
 Anxiety disorders go beyond occasional worrying or nervousness.
 They cause strong fears that are out of proportion to what you’re experiencing or thinking about.

 Anxiety disorders often get worse over time.
 And they can interfere with your ability to function under some circumstances.

 When faced with having to give a presentation, many people experience the classic fight-or-flight response.
 This is the body’s way of preparing to defend itself against perceived threats.

 When threatened, your brain prompts the release of adrenaline and steroids.
 This causes your blood sugar levels, or energy levels, to increase.
 And your blood pressure and heart rate rise, sending more blood flow to your muscles.

 - shortness of breath or hyperventilating

 - urge to get away

 Although the fight-or-flight response worked well when humans had to fear enemy attacks and wild animals, it isn’t effective in a meeting room.
 Getting to the root of your fear may help you take effective steps to manage it.

 Many people who have a strong fear of public speaking fear being judged, embarrassed, or rejected.
 They may have had an unpleasant experience, like having given a report in class that didn’t go well.
-Or they’re been asked to perform on the spot with no preparation.
+Or they’re being asked to perform on the spot with no preparation.

 If your fear of public speaking is severe or interfering with your everyday life, consult your doctor.
 They can work with you to develop a targeted treatment plan.
 Options for treatment plans include: